Reverse mortgage: When the loan comes due

 Most reverse mortgages must be repaid (including all unpaid interest and fees) when they leave the home permanently.
 This includes when they sell the home or die.
 However, most reverse mortgages are owner-occupier loans only so that the borrower is not allowed to rent the property to a long-term tenant and move out.
 A borrower should check this if he thinks he wants to rent his property and move somewhere else.

 A common misconception is that when the borrower dies or leaves the home (e.g., goes to an aged-care facility or moves somewhere else) the house must be sold.
 This is not the case; the loan must be repaid.
 Thus, the beneficiaries of the estate may decide to repay the reverse mortgage from other sources, sale of other assets, or even refinancing to a normal mortgage or, if they qualify, another reverse mortgage.

 Prepayment of the loan—when the borrower pays the loan back before it reaches term—may incur penalties, depending on the loan.
 An additional fee could also be imposed in the event of a redraw.
 Under the National Credit Code, penalties for early repayment are illegal on new loans since September 2012; however, a bank may charge a reasonable administration fee for preparation of the discharge of mortgage.

 All reverse mortgages written since September 2012 must have a "No Negative Equity Guarantee".
-This means that if the balance of the loan exceeds the proceeds of sale of the property, no claim for this excess will be made against the estate or other beneficiaries of the borrower."
+This means that if the balance of the loan exceeds the proceeds of sale of the property, no claim for this excess will be made against the estate or other beneficiaries of the borrower.

 On 18 September 2012, the government introduced statutory 'negative equity protection' on all new reverse mortgage contracts.
-This means you cannot end up owing the lender more than your home is worth (the market value or equity).
-If you entered into a reverse mortgage before 18 September 2012, check your contract to see if you are protected in circumstances under which your loan balance ends up being more than the value of your property.
+This means the borrower cannot end up owing the lender more than their home is worth (the market value or equity).
+In a reverse mortgage begun before 18 September 2012, the contract specifies whether the borrower is protected when the loan balance ends up being more than the value of the property.

 When the reverse mortgage contract ends and the borrower's home is sold, the lender will receive the proceeds of the sale and the borrower cannot be held liable for any debt in excess of this (except in certain circumstances, such as fraud or misrepresentation).
 Where the property sells for more than the amount owed to the lender, the borrower or his estate will receive the extra funds.